Demystifying Singular Defects in Large Language Models: Applications

 Outliers in activations are more severe than in weights~\cite{xiao2023smoothquant}.
 As such, the quantization of activations is more challenging than that of weights.
 For example, tensor-wise W8A8 quantization, where both weights and activations are quantized to int8, does not work well for LLaMA3~\cite{grattafiori2024llama}.
 To tackle this issue, LLaMA3 resorts to the row-wise quantization, where the quantization step size is computed across rows of activation and weight matrices.
 However, hardware support for row-wise quantization is limited.
 For instance, the FBGEMM~\cite{FBGEMM} implementation of row-wise quantization only supports recent GPUs such as Nvidia H100 and AMD MI300X.
 Furthermore, tensor-wise quantization has lower latency compared to row-wise quantization~\cite{xiao2023smoothquant}.
 It is therefore desirable to improve the quantization strategy to make tensor-wise quantization effective.

 We found that the main obstacle to tensor-wise quantization in LLMs is related to the outlier channels induced by the high-norm tokens.
 In the explosion layer and the decay layer, the residual modules produce high-norm tokens (\cref{sec:method}), and thus, in the middle of the computation, the intermediate token norms can be very large.
-Specifically, inside FFN, the norm of some tokens after \(\textrm{silu}(W_1 x)\odot (W_3 x)\) is extremely high, hence affecting the subsequent linear layer \(F_2 x\).
+Specifically, inside FFN, the norm of some tokens after \(\textrm{silu}(W_1 x)\odot (W_3 x)\) is extremely high, hence affecting the subsequent down\_proj \(F_2 x\).

-Our solution is straightforward: we simply allow the linear layer \(F_2\) of the FFN module in explosion and decay layers to operate at a higher precision.
-We compare the performance of our solution with the original tensor-wise quantization in \cref{tab:quantization}.
-The perplexities of both the standard RTN (Round-To-Nearest) and the recent SM (SmoothQuant) strategies are significantly reduced after applying our solution.
+Our solution is straightforward: we simply allow the down\_proj layer \(F_2\) of the FFN module in explosion and decay layers to operate at a higher precision.
+The difference between our strategy and the mixed-precision strategy in LLM.int8()~\cite{dettmers2022gpt3} is that, LLM.int8() decomposes a matrix into an 8-bit part and a 16-bit part, while we operate the (very few) full problematic matrices in a higher precision.
+We compare the performance of ours with the two tensor-wise quantization in \cref{tab:quantization}.
+The perplexities of both the standard RTN (Round-To-Nearest) and the recent SmoothQuant~\cite{xiao2023smoothquant} are significantly reduced after applying our solution.